bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2023-chat-gpt-fomo-fud-fubar.md

 If it matters.
 I'll hear about it eventually.
 This is one place I just cannot yet spend cycles on.
 I'm getting to a point in my career where I sorta relish NOT learning about something.
 Echos of my CSS-Tricks article, ["I don't know."](https://css-tricks.com/i-dont-know/) (Still the URL I am most proud of)

-An attendee I talked to when to a ChatGPT roundtable.
+An attendee I talked to went to a ChatGPT roundtable.
 He said it was just a bunch of guys talking about what they thought.
 Seemed on brand.

 FUBAR, I say.